 - 1. Configure the Search panel. - 2.
 From the Search Options drop-down select Save Search. - 3.
 A dialog appears, prompting you to name the search strategy.
 Enter the name and click Save.
-The search files are saved by default in the C:\Users\[YourProfileName] \AppData\Roaming\EndNote\Searches folder.
+The search files are saved by default in the //Application Support/EndNote/Searches folder.
 You may save them elsewhere if you prefer, but EndNote will open to this Searches folder when you choose to Load a saved search.
-(Note that the AppData folder is a hidden folder in Windows by default.)
-EndNote adds .enq as the file name extension for saved searches.
+EndNote adds .eng as the file name extension for saved searches.